Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's total is 12.7 points lower than the two team's combined 77.2 points per game average.
+- Saturday's over/under is 11.2 points lower than the two team's combined 77.2 points per game average.

-- These two squads combine to allow 39.6 points per game, 24.9 fewer than this contest's over/under.
+- This contest's total is 26.4 points more than the 39.6 these two squads combine to allow per game this season.

-- Buckeyes games have an average total of 63.3 points this season, 1.2 fewer than Saturday's over/under.
+- The Buckeyes and their opponents score an average of 63.3 points per game, 2.7 fewer than Saturday's total.

-- In 2021, games involving the Cornhuskers have averaged a total of 53.9 points, 10.6 fewer than this game's set over/under.
+- The 66 over/under in this game is 12.1 points above the 53.9 average total in Cornhuskers games this season.

 Ohio State Stats and Trends

-- Ohio State has five wins against the spread in eight games this year.
+- Ohio State has played eight games, with five wins against the spread.

-- This season, the Buckeyes have an against the spread record of 4-3 in their seven games as a favorite of 15 points or more.

-- Ohio State's games this year have gone over the point total five times in eight opportunities (62.5%).
+- Ohio State's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- Ohio State is 5-3 against the spread and 7-1 overall this season when the team scores more than 20.3 points.
+- Ohio State is 5-3 against the spread and 7-1 overall this season when the team puts up more than 20.3 points.

-- When Ohio State amasses more than 348.4 yards, the team is 5-3 against the spread and 7-1 overall.
+- Ohio State is 5-3 against the spread and 7-1 overall when the team piles up over 348.4 yards.

-- The Buckeyes have turned the ball over six times this season, four fewer than the Cornhuskers have forced (10).
+- This year, the Buckeyes have six turnovers, four fewer than the Cornhuskers have takeaways (10).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.